 This global view is reflected in writing surfaces at schools around the world thanks to donations from the company.
 With partnerships that range from Teach for India, the American Academy of Jordan and universities across the United States, PolyVision’s top-of-the-line CeramicSteel writing boards are making an impact for thousands of students and teachers worldwide.
 A post-installation study conducted in seven cities across India after PolyVision’s donation revealed that 97 percent of teachers believe writing on boards is an essential tool to increase learning after their experience of increased student engagement and communication with the donated boards.

 Along with materials, schools and communities receive time and energy from PolyVision and Steelcase employees through United Way volunteers.
 Passionate about giving back and improving local communities, the nonprofit provides a pathway for PolyVision to touch real people and address real problems.
 The opportunity to spend time during the workday volunteering is precisely the type of benefit Gen Z, and many socially-conscious employees are looking for — and employers are listening.
-A study conducted by Forbes and the Corporate Responsibility Association found that 85% of respondents said that employee volunteer programs are part of their company’s corporate responsibility efforts.
+A study conducted by Forbes and the Corporate Responsibility Association found that 85% of respondents said that employee volunteer programs are part of their company’s corporate social responsibility initiatives.